This post contains affiliate links. Read the full disclosure here.

 These vegan oatmeal chocolate chip cookies are thick, soft, with a hint of cinnamon and warm spices.
 They’re so easy to make and come together in under 30 minutes - no chill time!

-These vegan chocolate chip oat cookies check all the boxes for an oatmeal cookie in my books.
+These vegan oatmeal chocolate chip cookies check all the boxes for an oatmeal cookie in my books.
 Plus, they use simple ingredients and are so easy to make, even if you’re new to vegan baking!

-Why These Vegan Chocolate Chip Oatmeal Cookies Work
+Why These Vegan Oatmeal Chocolate Chip Cookies Work

 - The recipe uses ground cinnamon and ground cloves to give the cookies their warm, cozy spice.